negbook/Research-GetRandomVehicleInSphere/README.md

 2+101383 = 7

+edited, after I put my ped into the vehicle.I found that some flags is relative with player is/isnt in the vehicle

 want to get all car , bike and bicycle:  not supported player is in
 entity = GetRandomVehicleInSphere( x,y,z, radius , 0 , 7 )